-Hawk Hill is home to many flowers and flowering plants, but by late summer/mid fall there’s not much that hasn’t gone dormant or to seed, so my vases are usually empty.
-One day I realized that even though my flowerbeds were empty, there were lots of colorful and unique plants- even weeds- on the property that could provide interest in a vase, and maybe I could use these native plants to create beautiful “flower” arrangements for free.
+Hawk Hill’s gardens are home to many flowering plants, but by late summer in Missouri, there’s not much that hasn’t gone to seed, so my vases are usually empty.
+One day I realized that even though my flowerbeds were empty, there were lots of colorful and unique plants- even weeds- on the property and maybe I could use these native plants to create beautiful “flower” arrangements for free.

-I began cautiously- taking the lead from some magazines I’d seen- and snipped some of the delicate blossoms from my gigantic sage plant.
+I began cautiously- and snipped some of the delicate blossoms from my gigantic sage plant.
 Adding fronds from fennel balanced out the blossoms sweetly:

 Pleased with that result, I jumped at the opportunity to be even more creative when I had a big group of house guests come in the fall.

 With a large bucket and strong scissors in hand, I walked the perimeter of my property (which is, on three sides, a hedgerow with a lot of wild growth) taking cuttings of plants, branches, blossoms, and berries that looked visually interesting.
 (If you do this, you’ll want to make sure you know how to recognize any poisonous plants native to your particular geography!)